 What Custom Beanies Usually Include

 Most orders start with four decisions: knit density, cuff height, silhouette, and decoration method.
-Those choices determine whether the final piece looks premium or cheap.
+Those choices decide whether the final piece looks premium or cheap.
 A tighter knit usually holds embroidery more cleanly and keeps the logo surface flatter.
 A looser knit feels softer but can blur small details.

 Cuff height matters more than many buyers expect.
 A deeper cuff leaves more room for decoration and usually reads better from across the counter.
 A shallower cuff looks lighter and more casual.
 Neither is wrong; they simply serve different goals.

 Decoration is the biggest practical decision.
 Embroidery is the standard because it is durable and easy to understand.
 Woven patches work when the logo has fine lines or too much detail for thread.
 Sew-on labels are quieter and suit shops that want a softer, more minimal look.
-Each method changes the hand feel, which matters because beanies sit directly against skin.
+Each method changes the hand feel, and that matters because beanies sit directly against skin.

 Common build choices

-• Knit density: tighter for sharper logos, looser for a softer feel.
+- Knit density: tighter for sharper logos, looser for a softer feel.

-• Cuff height: deeper cuffs leave more room for decoration.
+- Cuff height: deeper cuffs leave more room for decoration.

-• Silhouette: cuffed, mid-slouch, or relaxed retail style.
+- Silhouette: cuffed, mid-slouch, or relaxed retail style.

-• Decoration: embroidery, woven patch, or sew-on label.
+- Decoration: embroidery, woven patch, or sew-on label.

-• Packaging: folded, tagged, sleeved, or ready for shelf display.
+- Packaging: folded, tagged, sleeved, or ready for shelf display.

 Material, Fit, and Branding Factors That Change the Result